DataSF/housing-data-hub/README.md

 Issue the command `bundle exec jekyll serve` and the site should be available at `http://localhost:4000`

-Check our the Jekyll documentation [here](http://jekyllrb.com/docs/usage/) and the Github Pages documentation [here](https://help.github.com/articles/using-jekyll-with-pages/) for more.
+Check out the Jekyll documentation [here](http://jekyllrb.com/docs/usage/) and the Github Pages documentation [here](https://help.github.com/articles/using-jekyll-with-pages/) for more.